ForgeCloud/app-sdk/README.md

 ## Hosted vs Non-Hosted Sign In

 Use the hosted-signin flow for redirecting users to a hosted webpage where credentials are entered for an oauth code which your app exchanges for the `access_token`.
-In the non-hosted flow _you_ collect user credentials within your app interface without redirection, submit to our REST endpoint `/authenticate` for the user's `id_token`, and complete the oauth steps using additional params `id_token=<USER_ID_TOKEN>` `decision=allow` as well as an your openam cookie `iPlanetDirectoryPro=<USER_ID_TOKEN>` during the authorize step.
+In the non-hosted flow _you_ collect user credentials within your app interface without redirection, submit to our REST endpoint `/authenticate` for the user's `id_token`, and complete the oauth steps using additional params `id_token=<USER_ID_TOKEN>` `decision=allow` as well as an your AM cookie `iPlanetDirectoryPro=<USER_ID_TOKEN>` during the authorize step.

 HTTP /authenticate example